thoughtsynapse/ImageCompressionAPI/README.md

 #### Compression Quality
 ```
-Default JPG Image Compression Quality = 85, you can choose between 1-100 with 'imgQuality' key and value 'YOURVALUE' through POST request.
+Default JPG Image Compression Quality = 85.
+You can choose between 1-100 with 'imgQuality' key and value 'YOURVALUE' through POST request.

-Default PNG Image Compression Quality = 85, you can choose between 1-100 with 'imgQuality' key and value 'YOURVALUE' through POST request.
+Default PNG Image Compression Quality = 85.
+You can choose between 1-100 with 'imgQuality' key and value 'YOURVALUE' through POST request.

-Default SVG Image Compression Quality = 85, you can choose between 1-100 with 'imgQuality' key and value 'YOURVALUE' through POST request.
+Default SVG Image Compression Quality = 85.
+You can choose between 1-100 with 'imgQuality' key and value 'YOURVALUE' through POST request.

-Default GIF Image Compression Quality = 5, you can choose between 1-10 with 'imgQuality' key and value 'YOURVALUE' through POST request.
+Default GIF Image Compression Quality = 5.
+You can choose between 1-10 with 'imgQuality' key and value 'YOURVALUE' through POST request.

 For GIF, do not choose any value lower than 5, quality loss will be significant.
 ```